Washington Post: Manhattan DA convenes grand jury to consider potential charges in Trump Organization probe - KION546

 The panel, convened by Manhattan District Attorney Cyrus Vance, could also decide to indict executives at the Trump Organization or the business itself if criminal charges are presented, the Post reported.

-The grand jury is set to sit for three days a week for six months, according to the newspaper, and will likely hear matter beyond just the Trump Organization probe during that time.
+The grand jury is set to sit for three days a week for six months, according to the newspaper, and will likely hear matters beyond just the Trump Organization probe during that time.

 CNN has reached out to the Trump Organization for comment.
 Trump has previously called the district attorney’s investigation a “witch hunt.”